 \section{Abstract}

-We deduce the asymptotic error distribution of the Euler method for the nonlinear filtering problem with continuous-time observations.
-Previous works by several authors have shown that the error structure of the method is characterized by conditional expectations of some functionals of multiple stochastic integrals.
-Our main result is a proof of the stable convergence of a sequence of such conditional expectations, using the technique of martingale limit theorems in the spirit of Jacod.
+In this paper, we deduce the asymptotic error distribution of the Euler method for the nonlinear filtering problem with continuous-time observations.
+As studied in previous works by several authors, the error structure of the method is characterized by conditional expectations of some functionals of multiple stochastic integrals.
+Our main result is to prove the stable convergence of a sequence of such conditional expectations by using the techniques of martingale limit theorems in the spirit of Jacod (1997).

 \begin{flushleft} {\bf Keywords:} nonlinear filtering; Euler method; stable convergence; martingale limit theorem \end{flushleft}

 \begin{flushleft} {\bf Mathematical Subject Classification (2000): } 60G35, 93E11, 60F05, 65C20 \end{flushleft}